ABVD is the name of a chemotherapy combination that includes:

 It is a treatment for Hodgkin lymphoma.

-How it works
+How ABVD works

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-How you have it
+How you have ABVD

 You have ABVD into your bloodstream (intravenously).

-When you have it
+When you have ABVD

-You have ABVD chemotherapy as cycles of treatment, each lasting 4 weeks (28 days).
+Each cycle lasts 4 weeks (28 days).
+You have chemotherapy on day 1 and day 15.
 You might have between 2 and 8 cycles, taking 2 to 8 months in total.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.